ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 rotated = rotated_rectangle(10, 20, 45)
 ```

-Well in python, the concept of default arguments is built into the lanaguage (using the equals sign in the parameter definition)
+Well in python, the concept of default arguments is built into the language (using the equals sign in the parameter definition)

 ------
 ```python [7]